-Minor Positive impacts on Air Quality are predicted from this objective as it encourages the coordinated creation of new woodland which will help to reduce greenhouse gas emissions through increased CO2 sequestration and proposals will be directed away from carbon rich soils as a result of the Peatland guidance in section 4.4.5 of the Strategy.
+Minor Positive impacts on Air Quality are predicted from this objective as it encourages the coordinated creation of new woodland which will help to reduce greenhouse gas emissions through increased CO2 sequestration and proposals will be directed away from carbon rich soils as a result of the Peatland guidance in the Strategy.
 Woodland creation will also help to improve Air Quality through the removal of pollutants from the air by trees, particularly where woodland expansion takes place in or around settlements and along transport corridors.